 All apprentices are encouraged to contact any or all of the following officers should they require support and/or advice:

 a.
 Before you are permitted to ride in barrier trials you must be registered for at least three months as a stablehand rider with a licensed trainer for whom you are going to be indentured.
 The rider must be assessed by the Racing NSW Training mentors or the Stewards before they can ride in a barrier trial.
 The rider must be a very competent rider before this assessment and the skills required, can take a number of months to achieve.

 b.
 It is necessary for the employee to ride a minimum of 20 barrier trials successfully before being permitted to commence riding in races.
 When you have reached this stage your employer will be advised by the Stewards and Jockey Coach or Workplace Trainer and Assessor.

 c.
 Weight: to be a jockey, the ideal weight would be 45-48 kg at sixteen years of age for boys and 45 kg for girls.

 d.
 The knowledge gained from the Certificate II in Racing-Stablehand course will provide you with the essential skills required to complete the higher level Certificate III Trackwork Rider / Stablehand and Certificate IV Jockey courses.
-Racing NSW's Training department strongly advises those wishing to enter the racing industry to either complete the Certificate II in Racing-Stablehand by full time attendance or enter the Academy style training talent identification program.
+Racing NSW's Training department strongly advises those wishing to enter the racing industry to either complete the Certificate II in Racing-Stablehand through an approved Industry Training Provider.

 Racing NSW can assist you with contacting a New Apprenticeship Centre (NAC) person who will sign you into the trainee system.